Updated in April 2026

 What Equipment is Needed for Bitcoin Mining?

 Professional Bitcoin mining requires a specialized setup.
 The industry standard is Application-Specific Integrated Circuits (ASICs), which are powerful computers designed solely for mining cryptocurrencies.
-When selecting an ASIC, miners consider its hashrate (computational power), energy efficiency (measured in joules per terahash or J/TH), and initial cost.
+When selecting an ASIC, miners consider its hashrate, energy efficiency measured in joules per terahash, and initial cost.

 Beyond the hardware, a miner's setup typically includes: